 Ph.D., Yale University, 2007.

-Prof. Julia Azari is Assistant Professor in the Department of Political Science at Marquette University.
+Prof. Julia Azari is Associate Professor and Assistant Chair in the Department of Political Science at Marquette University.
 She holds Ph.D., M.A. and M.Phil. degrees in political science from Yale University, and a B.A. in political science from the University of Illinois at Urbana-Champaign.
 Her research and teaching interests include the American presidency, American political parties, the politics of the American state, and qualitative research methods.
 Her research has been supported by the Marquette University Regular Research Grant, the Harry Middleton Fellowship in Presidential Studies, the Gerald Ford Presidential Library Foundation Travel Grant, and the Harry Truman Library Institute Scholars Award.

 Prof. Azari's research interests include the American presidency, American political development, and political parties.
 Her research looks at the relationship between presidents and parties, how formal and informal rules matter, and how change occurs across different institutions.